Avalanche Science FAQ

 Yes, but you will need to work with the program director to ensure that the additional courses work with the Avalanche Science Program schedule.

-The A3 has overseen a change in the US avalanche education guidelines from the former Level 1, 2, and 3 progression to a new “split-track” progression that separates professional avalanche workers from recreationalists.
+The A3 has overseen a change in the US avalanche education guidelines from the former Level 1, 2, and 3 progressions to a new “split-track” progression that separates professional avalanche workers from recreationists.
 The new model includes recreational levels 1 and 2, avalanche rescue, and professional levels 1 and 2.
-The Snow, Weather, and Avalanche Field Technician certificate from the Avalanche Science Program is considered a professional-level training and now includes A3 Pro1 and Pro 2 certification.
-Students will complete multiple field-days and more than 500 hours of instruction and assessment throughout the 2-year the program.

 Program Costs

-The full Certificate of Occupational Proficiency for Snow, Weather, and Avalanche Field Technician will require a minimum of 23 credits of coursework to complete: first-year courses total 13 credits, second-year courses total 10 credits.
-You should consider program costs to be a combination of per-credit tuition rate, any applicable college fees, individual course charges, program uniform cost, and travel costs as well as any room and board expenses.
-The information provided in this document is meant as an estimate only and students should discuss program costs with our campus registrations office.
+The complete Certificate of Occupational Proficiency in Avalanche Field Technician will require a minimum of 25 credits of coursework to complete: first-year courses total 13 credits, and second-year courses total 12 credits.
+You should consider program costs a combination of per-credit tuition rate, applicable college fees, individual course charges, program uniform cost, travel costs, and any room and board expenses.
+The information provided in this document is an estimate only, and students should discuss program costs with our campus registration office.

 Tuition

-The Snow, Weather, and Avalanche Field Technician certificate requires a minimum of 23 credits hours of study over two winter sessions (September through early May).
-To estimate your tuition costs, please refer to the college’s tuition schedule for the specific tuition-rate based on your residency status: http://coloradomtn.edu/admissions/tuition_costs/
+The Avalanche Field Technician certificate requires 25 credit hours of study over two winter sessions (September through early May).
+To estimate your tuition costs, please refer to the college’s tuition schedule for the specific tuition rate based on your residency status.
+See CMC Tuition & Costs.

 Scholarships